 WARNING The braking mechanism on this trailer is designed as an aid in slowing and stopping the trailer.
-The braking system as the trailer are the braking system as the trailer are the braking system. primary slowing and stopping system.
+The braking system as the primary slowing and stopping system.
 You will not be able to stop the tow vehicle and the towed trailer as quickly as you could stop the tow vehicle alone.